Guardians place Lane Thomas on 10-day injured list with bruised right wrist

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Top betting trends & insights to know ahead of Tigers at Dodgers
+Top betting trends & insights to know ahead of Rockies at Royals

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our MLB Top Trends tool on NBC Sports!

-Expert picks & predictions for tonight’s game between the Tigers and the Dodgers
+Expert picks & predictions for tonight’s game between the Rockies and the Royals

 Please bet responsibly.
 If you or someone you know has a gambling problem, call the National Gambling Helpline at 1-800-522-4700.